karcodes1/Twitter-Sentiment/README.md

 ## Scraping twitter data **requires twitter academic API access**

-Scrapping twitter data was acomplished using twitter-scrape.py.
+Scrapping twitter data was acomplished using twitter_scrape.py.
 It works by querrying the twitter API for tweets that contain the '$' sign followed by a ticker.
 This was done for all firms within the S&P 500.

 # Analyizing the twitter data

+The data was analyzed in twitter_sent_analysis.ipynb

 # Data Collection